Penrith and Eden Museum

 Robinson's School building, home to Penrith and Eden Museum, has a long and interesting history dating back to the year 1670.
 The building celebrated its 350th anniversary in 2020.
-The museum is owned and managed by Eden District Council.
+The museum is owned and managed by Westmorland and Furness Council.

 Plan your visit